SAN FRANCISCO’s BEST ●Attractions●Neighborhoods/Shopping+Restaurants

-City Art Gallery #828.
-Price are kept affordable by the artists who themselves operate and support this shop.
+City Art Cooperative Gallery #828.
+Price are kept affordable by the artists who themselves operated this shop since 1998.
 It shows everything from mixed medium to jewelry to canvas paintings.
 Opening parties are scheduled on the first Friday of each month.

 Borderlands Books #866.
-This independent bookstore has a little bit of everything.
+This small independent bookstore has a little bit of everything.

 900 BLOCK/ending at 21st St.